My name is Andrew G. Berger.

 Please feel free to read the AUTHOR INTERVIEW below to learn more about me and the writing process.

-You can find some of the author’s articles on AI and writing here:
+You can find some of my articles on AI and writing here:

 WILL AI MAKE AUTHORS OBSOLETE?